Agentnoon Blog

 However, that’s not the only thing you can do with it.
 This article will explain in great detail the techniques, benefits, and challenges of effective workforce planning forecasting and analysis.

-Understanding workforce forecasting and analytics
+What is workforce forecasting and analytics?

+There are two different types of workforce forecasting: Short-term vs. long-term forecasting.
 You do workforce forecasting quite differently for short-term and long-term forecasting.

 • Seasonal demand.
 If you’re a hotel on the seaside, you’ll expect a surge of customers coming to you during the summer months.
 So you plan to hire more people for the sunny season so you can effectively deliver the right service to your customers.